The Burnside problem for $\text{Diff}_{\text{Vol}}(\mathbb{S}^2)$: The sub-exponential growth case

-If no such subsequence of $h_{\e}$ exists, then the sequences of points $p_{\e}, q_{\e}$ converge to the same point $X \in \s^2$.
-By possibly replacing $A_s$ with $A_t$, one can suppose that $X$ is not the fixed point of $A_s$.
-Therefore, we are in the same situation as in Proposition \ref{hard} for the elements $s_{\e},h_{\e}$, applying the same argument we obtain an element of $G$ of infinite order, a contradiction.\\
+If no such sub-sequence of $h_{\e}$ exists, then the sequences of points $p_{\e}, q_{\e}$ have a common limit point $X\in\Ss^2$.
+By possibly replacing of $A_s$ with $A_t$, one can suppose that $X$ is not a fixed point of $A_s$.
+Therefore, we are in the same situation as in Proposition \ref{hard} for the elements $s_{\e},h_{\e}$.
+Applying the very same argument we obtain an element of $G$ of infinite order, getting a contradiction.

-In conclusion, via a diagonal argument, we can find a subsequence $\e_n \to 0$ so that each of the conjugates $h_{\e_n}$ of the converge to an element of $PSL_2(\C)$.
-This implies that the conjugate $w_{\e_n}$ of every element $w \in G$ converge to an element $A_w$ of $PSL_2(\C)$.
-Moreover, the element $A_w$ is not trivial if $w \neq Id$ as it must have the same order of $w$ by lemma \ref{cantat1}.\\
+In conclusion, via a diagonal argument, we can find a sub-sequence $\e_n \to 0$ so that each of the conjugates $h_{\e_n}$ converges to an element of $\PSL_2(\C)$.
+This implies that the conjugate $w_{\e_n}$ of every element $w \in G$ converges to an element $A_w$ of $\PSL_2(\C)$.
+Moreover, since the orders of $w$ and $A_w$ coincide, by Lemma \ref{cantat1} we know that $A_w\neq id$ provided $w \neq id$.